 MORE ABOUT TOM:

-For the past 17 years, Tom has focused his non-business career on Christian apologetics through various ministries.
-He is in his 13th year teaching fifth grade Sunday School at his church, First Baptist Church in Peachtree City, Georgia, where he teaches scriptural and apologetics lessons each week and also delivers apologetics training to middle school and high school youth, missions teams and adult Life groups.
+For the past 20 years, Tom has focused his non-business career on Christian apologetics through various ministries.
+As of 2021, he is in his 16th year teaching fifth grade Sunday School at his church, First Baptist Church in Peachtree City, Georgia, where he teaches scriptural and apologetics lessons each week and also delivers apologetics training to middle school and high school youth, missions teams and adult Life groups.

 Additionally, he developed 7 student apologetics discussion clubs on campuses in Georgia for Ratio Christi, the leading Christian apologetics organization with over 200 discussion clubs on college campuses around the country and the world.
 Most recently in his role as Project Manager he helped produce the first Ratio Christi TV program, Truth Matters, a thrice a week apologetics program that launched in early 2017.